Back to blog

 2. Adopt a Profit-Based Bidding Strategy

 Not all conversions are equally valuable.
-While many advertisers still optimize for gross revenue, profit-based optimization is emerging as the smarter standard — particularly in e-commerce and DTC.
+While many advertisers still optimize for gross revenue, profit-based optimization is now the smarter standard — particularly in e-commerce and DTC.
+For the Meta equivalent of this approach, see our piece on profit-based ROAS on Meta.

 • Despite only 8% higher ROAS compared to revenue-based bidding